 Though many might argue that the progression of robotic welding technology has always focused on profit, Heath Suraba of Lincoln Electric explains why you must have quality before you can realize profit.

 This examination of Tandem MIG shows how it extends the welding productivity range beyond that possible with conventional single-wire processes.

 Heath Suraba of Lincoln Electric explains what should be considered when choosing.

 Though this simple tool does some serious grunt work, most robot users do not put enough thought or care into selecting what welding torch they will use for the rest of their robot’s life.

-Talk About Competitive Advantage: Most welders are not aware that it is now possible to combine and capture all the information associated with their welding operation into one simple interface – their welder.
+Many welders are still not aware that it is now possible to combine and capture all the information associated with their welding operation into one simple interface – their power source.
 This is the most advanced way to approach data acquisition and production monitoring in the welding industry.

 Heath Suraba of Lincoln Electric shares some tips on how to see the best return from your vision investment.